micmejia/bible-dump/AMPC/Mark/Mark 15.md

-And Pilate again asked Him, Have [^b]You no answer to make?
+And Pilate again asked Him, Have You no answer to make?
 See how many charges they are bringing against You!